psychopy/psychopy/iohub_docs/iohub/api_and_manual/device_details/eyetracker_interface/LC_Technologies_Implementation_Notes.rst

 General Considerations
 #######################

-**Last Updated:** May 5th, 2013
+**Last Updated:** June 13, 2013

 Known Issues:
 ==============

     #.
-Sample delay times are not being calculated correctly; therefore the sample time stamps themselves are not being correctly converted to ioHub time.
-Waiting for help from EyeGaze support contact to resolve this issue.
-Until resolved, time stamps of sample data are not going to be accurate at all.
-    #.
-The eyetracker.runSetupProcedure() should be called 'before' creating the PsychoPy full screen window, otherwise the calibration screen may be blocked by the PsychoPy Window.
+The eyetracker.runSetupProcedure() should be called _before_ creating the PsychoPy full screen window, otherwise the calibration screen may be blocked by the PsychoPy Window.
 This means that calibration can only be done at the start of the experiment.

 Limitations:
 ==============